 We welcome applicants with a wide range of previous experience and qualifications.
 A second class honours degree (2.2 or above) in a Humanities subject satisfies the standard requirement, but we do base decisions on our own assessment of qualifications, knowledge and previous work experience.
-We may request writing samples or further interview to gauge academic potential in instances where non-traditional education and experience may merit the waiving of formal entry requirements.
+We may waive formal entry requirements based on judgement of academic potential.